PHP-DI/PHP-DI/doc/frameworks/slim.md

 ### Controllers as services

-While you controllers can be simple closures, you can also **write them as classes and have PHP-DI instantiate them only when they are called**:
+While your controllers can be simple closures, you can also **write them as classes and have PHP-DI instantiate them only when they are called**:

 ```php
 class UserController